Choosing Child Care Options

 Inspections - Every licensed child care program must be inspected at least once before each license renewal.
 At least 50% of all registered providers are inspected annually.

 Complaints - The state Office of Children & Family Services (OCFS) maintains a statewide, toll-free Child Care Complaint Line at 1-800-732-5207.
 Anyone can file a complaint of a possible regulatory violation in a day care program by calling this number or the nearest regional OCFS office.
-In New York City, complaints also can be made to the city Department of Health at 212-676-2444.
+Residents in New York City can make a complaint by calling 1-800-732-5207.

 If you would like more information about selecting quality child care, CALL 1-800-345-KIDS to order a copy of As you think about child care... / Cuando piense en los servicios de cuidado infantil... or if you have additional questions about day care, consult our CCRR Directory to find the number of a CCRR in your area.